artprofi91/React-Internationalisation/README.md

 Clone this repository, install dependencies, then run the project with the following:

 ```
-> git clone git@github.com:artprofi91/React-Internationalisation.git
+> git clone git@github.com:artprofi91/React-Internationalization.git
-> cd React-Internationalisation
+> cd React-Internationalization
 > npm install   or   yarn install
 > npm start   or   yarn start
 ```

 #### Not Familiar with Git?
-Click [here](https://github.com/artprofi91/React-Internationalisation) then download the .zip file.
+Click [here](https://github.com/artprofi91/React-Internationalization) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory and:

 ```
 > npm install   or   yarn install